jesse-james522/The-Isle-Stat-Reader/README.md

   For `BalanceAttributes` files, the tool presents the data in a clean, readable table instead of a plot.

 - **Virtual Plots**
-  It can combine data from `BalanceAttributes` and `AttackPower` files to create *virtual* graphs that show the actual damage output of each attack type.
+  It can combine data from `BalanceAttributes` and `AttackPower` files to create "virtual" graphs that show the actual damage output of each attack type.

 ---